Build a Homelab server using an old laptop

 bash -c "$(curl -fsSL https://raw.githubusercontent.com/xiangfeidexiaohuo/pve-diy/master/pve.sh)"

-You can choose to configure as needed.
+You can choose the configuration options as needed.

 1